NoahCHuber/noahchuber.github.io/Inventory.md

 ## Development

-This project was developed inside of Oracle Apex as a database application.
+This project was developed through Oracle Apex as a database application.
 Access to the application is limited to the student and professor.

 However, the SQL used to generate the tables can be run in a separate database and will generate the proper tables.